2 in 5 people find discussing finances leads to stress.

 Nearly a third (29%) of Brits constantly checked their bank apps out of anxiety and concerns about job security; nearly a quarter (23%) worried about having a lack of savings for emergencies

-21% of Brits rated the pressure to afford things for their kids as 9 or 10 on stress scale; half of Brits (50%) gave seeing peers earning/spending more than them scores of more than ‘5’ on the stress scale
+21% of Brits rated the pressure to afford things for their kids as 9 or 10 on the stress scale; half of Brits (50%) gave seeing peers earning/spending more than them scores of more than ‘5’ on the stress scale

-MoneySuperMarket releases new Money Stress Test to help Brits understand how money calm they are and, if they’re experiencing worries, shows them how to get back on track.
+MoneySuperMarket releases new Money Stress Test to help Brits understand how calm money they are and, if they’re experiencing worries, shows them how to get back on track.